Waipunga River

-The Waipunga River is a tributary of the Mohaka River, located between Taupō and Napier in New Zealand's North Island.
-It runs roughly 50 km from its source near the eastern edge of the Volcanic Plateau to its junction with the Mohaka, of which some 15 km follow alongside the Napier-Taupō highway (State Highway 5).
+The Waipunga River is a river of the Hawke's Bay Region of New Zealand's North Island.
+A tributary of the Mōhaka River located between Taupō and Napier in New Zealand's North Island, it runs roughly 50 km from its source near the eastern edge of the Volcanic Plateau to its junction with the Mōhaka, of which some 15 km follow alongside the Napier-Taupō highway (State Highway 5).